SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/Catalog/Register_Catalog_Item.md

 With the Catalog API, you can both [register a Catalog item](#registering-a-catalog-item-with-the-api) and [register a new version of a Catalog item](#registering-a-new-version-with-the-api).

->[!important]
+> [!IMPORTANT]
-The API calls are authenticated using [organization keys](xref:Managing_DCP_keys#organization-keys).
+> The API calls are authenticated using [organization keys](xref:Managing_DCP_keys#organization-keys).
 The key must have the *Register catalog items permission* and needs to be added to the HTTP request in a header called **Ocp-Apim-Subscription-Key**.
-You need to have the "Owner" role in order to access/create Organization keys.
+You need to have the "Owner" role in order to access/create organization keys.

 A Catalog item is identified by a unique id (Guid) which you should provide yourself.